-The Planning Commission held a public hearing on the proposed 2017 Comprehensive Plan Docket on September 21, 2017.
-The Planning Commission meeting minutes from the September 21, 2017 are included as Attachment B. The City received one comment during the public comment period (Attachment C) and no public comment or testimony was received at the Planning Commission public hearing.
+The Planning Commission held multiple study sessions throughout 2017 to discuss CPAs listed in the 2017 Comprehensive Plan Docket.
+Following these study sessions, the Commission held a public hearing on the proposed 2017 Comprehensive Plan Docket on September 21, 2017.
+The Planning Commission meeting minutes from the September 21 meeting are included as Attachment B. The City received one comment during the public comment period (Attachment C) and no public comment or testimony was received at the Planning Commission public hearing.
 A summary of the Planning Commission's recommendation is provided in the table below.

 Amendment Planning Commission Recommendation

 1. 145 th Street Annexation Carry over to 2018

 2. Point Wells Transportation/ILA Carry over to 2018

 PROS Plan amendments Adopt

 4. Surface Water Master Plan Carry over to 2018

-5, Master Street Plan Update Adopt in part/Deny in part
+Master Street Plan Update Adopt in part/Deny in part

-6 Duplicate Utility Policy Adopt
+Duplicate Utility Policy Adopt

 7. Ronald Wastewater update Adopt

 8. Shoreline Fire Capital Facilities Adopt